Skip to main content

-Warmup roles before Workout.
+Warmup before Workout.

 Not warming up before you exercise is similar to driving a car in winter without letting it warm up; you might still be able to move, but you increase the chance of damage and poor results.
 A proper warm-up will ready your body for physical activity, protect you from injury and make you perform better.
 Even so, a lot of people at the gym skip the warm-up in order to save time or get right to the tough exercises.
 This article will explain the importance of warming up and teach you the proper way to do it.